Financial-Times/transactionid-utils-go/README.md

 Go provides support for passing around variables associated with a request lifecycle via the [context package](http://www.gorillatoolkit.org/pkg/context)

-Best practice for using this is to specify a context as the first argument to your function (see [here](https://blog.golang.org/context) for examples that this library draws on).
+Best practice for using this is to specify a context as the first argument to your function (see [here](https://blog.golang.org/context) for more information along with examples that this library draws on).

-For outputting a transactionID to logrus, use like this:
+## Examples
+To extract a transactionID from a request, and create one if none found:

+    transactionID := transactionidutils.GetTransactionIDFromRequest(req)

+To store that on a context:

+    transactionAwareContext := transactionidutils.TransactionAwareContext(context.BaseContext(), transactionID)

+For extracting from a context:

+  transactionID, err := GetTransactionIDFromContext(ctx)

+It's expected that the transaction ID will be used to output logs.
+An example using logrus:

 	log := log.WithFields(log.Fields{
 		transactionIdKey: ctx.Value(transactionIdKey),
 	})

+NB: this will use the standard transaction id key("transaction_id") that is already used for Content programme log files.